arangodb/arangodb/Documentation/Books/Manual/Installation/MacOSX.md

 ### Known issues

-- Performance - the LLVM delivered as of Mac OS X El Capitan builds slow binaries.
-Use GCC instead, until this issue has been fixed by Apple.
-- the Commandline argument parsing doesn't accept blanks in filenames; the CLI version below does.
+- The Commandline argument parsing does not accept blanks in filenames; the CLI version below does.
-- if you need to change server endpoint while starting homebrew version, you can edit arangod.conf file and uncomment line with endpoint needed, e.g.:
+- If you need to change server endpoint while starting _homebrew_ version, you can edit arangod.conf file and uncomment line with endpoint needed, e.g.:

       [server]